We collect and use personal information to:

 HES data relating to you will be shared back to your healthcare provider if they are a customer of Dr Foster with access to certain of our tools.
 Though we cannot identify you in the HES data your healthcare provider will be able to do so.
 Statistics and analysis based on the whole HES dataset held by us will be available for all customers for purposes such as benchmarking.
 HES and SHMI will also be used to inform research and insight that we publish.
 For more information please see our HES and SHMI patient privacy notices.
 You can manage your health data choices through the NHS.

 For some services we act as a data processor under the instruction of our customers.
 We use the minimum data necessary to produce the best results, subject to the strict terms of an agreement and outlined in that provider’s privacy information.

-NHS patient personal data is not processed outside of the EEA.
+NHS patient personal data is not processed outside of the UK or EEA.

 We collect information about people when they contact us to enquire about our products and services and during the course of any contract they may take with us.
 This will include contact details and correspondence.
 We use this information for contracts administration, to deliver services to customers, to keep people updated about Dr Foster products and services, to monitor usage of tools for security and to inform development.

 We also collect usage statistics for our tools for security and to inform development.
 Processing this security information is necessary to fulfil the terms of our contracts and to meet obligations under the General Data Protection Regulation (GDPR), the NHS Data Security and Protection Toolkit and our ISO 27001 certification.

 We also process information about current and prospective clients to keep them informed of our products and services through marketing messages.
 You can opt out of direct marketing from us at any time.
 Each direct marketing message from us includes an opt-out button.
 Customers can also manage their communication preferences through My Dr Foster.